Skip to content

 Myth Fact

-"It's normal for the scrotum to always be perfectly symmetrical."
-Slight asymmetry is common; the left testicle often hangs lower.
+The scrotum should always be perfectly symmetrical.
+Slight asymmetry is normal; usually, the left testicle hangs lower than the right.

-"Pain or swelling will always go away on its own."
-Some conditions (torsion, infection) can cause permanent harm without prompt treatment.
+Swelling, pain, or lumps will go away on their own.
+Some conditions (torsion, serious infection) can cause permanent harm if untreated.

 When Should Men Seek Medical Help for Scrotal Issues?

-See a healthcare provider or urologist if you notice:
+Consult a healthcare provider or urologist if you experience:

-• Persistent or severe pain (especially sudden onset)
+• Persistent or severe pain (especially if sudden)

-• Swelling, redness, or warmth in the scrotum
+• Swelling, redness, or warmth of the scrotum

 • New or enlarging lumps

-• Changes in size, shape, or consistency of the testicles
+• Change in size, shape, or feel of a testicle

-• Heavy sensation or dragging feeling in the groin
+• Heaviness or dragging sensation in the groin

 • Sudden, intense pain and swelling (possible torsion)